ansible-collections/community.clickhouse/README.md

 ## Contributing to this collection

-The content of this collection is made by [people](https://github.com/ansible-collections/community.clickhouse/graphs/contributors) just like you; a community of individuals collaborating on making the world better through developing automation software.
+The content of this collection is made by [people](https://github.com/ansible-collections/community.clickhouse/graphs/contributors) just like you: a community of individuals collaborating on making the world better through developing automation software.

 We are actively accepting new contributors and all types of contributions are very welcome.